stadium-software/popups/README.md

 4. Drag a container inside the "ModalBackgroundContainer" control and name it "ModalContentContainer"
 5. Add a class called "custom-modal-content" to the "ModalContentContainer" control *Classes* property
 6. Drag the *PageContentPlaceholder* into the "ModalBackgroundContainer" control
-7. Assign the "PopupTemplate" to pages to make them appear to be popups
+7. In the Page Properties, assign the "PopupTemplate" to pages to make them appear to be popups

 ![](images/PopupTemplateView.png)